 The virtual ERIH main route consists of so-called Anchor Points.
 The name says it all.
 Many features anchored here.
 Primarily the overall route framework.
 Anchor Points cover the complete range of European industrial history.
 After that, they tell tourists what they can see at a local level.
 Visitors of all ages can relive their industrial heritage through fascinating guided tours, exciting multi-media presentations and outstanding special events.
 Last not least, all the anchor points are simultaneously starting points for a variety of regional routes.

-Anchor Points are sites of exceptional historical importance in terms of industrial heritage which also offer a high quality visitor experience.
+Anchor Points are member sites of the ERIH association with special historical importance in terms of industrial heritage which also offer a high quality visitor experience.
 They are the milestones of European Industrial Heritage.
 Acceptance as an Anchor Point is a seal of quality and it offers visitors the promise of an enjoyable and interesting visit.

-Anchor Points have to fulfil the requirements of the quality and selection criteria defined in the ERIH master plan.
+Anchor Points have to fulfil the following requirements of the quality and selection criteria.
 Due to national differences and others factors, ERIH is aware that not necessarily all of these always can be fulfilled, but the more criteria that are fulfilled, the better it is.

 The ideal Anchor Point